 Ruins exist from prior driveway and structure on the 5 acres last used approximately 50 years ago per public records.

 The current owner of the landlocked 5 acres was previously sued for falsely selling land (as part of another development of his, not near the cemetery) as a “buildable”.
 Reference: Montgomery County Clerk of Courts, case number 2019 CV 05554.
 After over 10 years after residential construction started on the lot and years in court the sale was reversed.
-The two developers involved, including one who currently owns 5 acres landlocked within the cemetery, were also held responsible for court costs.
+The two developers involved, including one who currently owns 5 acres landlocked within the cemetery, were held responsible for court costs.

-The completely surrounding cemetery and appurtenant animal incinerator uses are regulated and protected/exempt by state law; reference: ORC 961 & OAC 3745-31-03(B)(1)(rrr)
+The surrounding cemetery and appurtenant animal incinerator uses are regulated and authorized by state law; reference: ORC § 961 & OAC § 3745-31-03(B)(1)(rrr)

-Due to previous owners of landlocked properties dumping in the cemetery, use of illegal drugs, unlawful firearm discharge, vandalism, theft, refusing to contribute to driveway maintenance, and even pay for trash service (evident by past liens from township), anyone involved with landlocked properties is no longer welcome on cemetery property beyond the right of way.
+Due to previous owners of landlocked properties dumping in the cemetery, use of illegal drugs, unlawful firearm discharge, vandalism, theft, refusing to contribute to driveway maintenance, and even pay for their own trash service (evident by past liens from township), anyone involved with landlocked properties is no longer welcome on cemetery property beyond the right of way.
 This also means no river access for landlocked properties.
 If a vehicle is left on cemetery property or blocking a driveway easement, even because one couldn’t make it up the driveway due to snow (which has not been plowed by landlocked properties in years), the vehicle will be towed without further warning.
 Contact Sandy’s Towing at 1-800-762-4357 to retrieve your vehicle.

 ORC 2923.162: “(A) No person shall … (1) … discharge a firearm upon or over a cemetery or within one hundred yards of a cemetery;”